 17. Share your Conversational Form

-Having created the final design and selected appropriate settings, you are ready to share your interactive conversational form with the world.
+Having created the final design and selected appropriate settings, you are ready to share your conversation-driven interactive form with the world.

 Again, the “Share” section provides multiple options to introduce the form to your prospects.

 “Embed into your website” section gives you a chance to present the form as a:

 - Embedded section